cjmalloy/jasper-ui/README.md

 ## Features

-## CSRF Protection
-All modifying or sensitive server endpoints in this project must not use GET as a method in order to prevent cross site request forgeries.
-All pages, upon load, with no user interaction, should not make any modifying or sensitive request.
-No combination of url path, parameters, or hash should cause such a request.
-CSRF attacks require that the app perform some action simply by loading a page.

-By preventing CSRF on the client side, we prevent the need to copy CSRF tokens into headers and can persist auth tokens in secure cookies.
-CSRF-TOKEN headers have issues where adding headers is difficult, such as loading images or downloading files in a new tab.
-By storing auth tokens in a secure cookie, we can allow the user to open a new tab and still be signed in.

 ### Text Editor
 Markdown editor with support for rendering both markdown and HTML.
 * Use `#tag` to create a tag link `[tag](/tag/politics)` (add a space for the usual markdown